Introduction

 Example

-page URLs helps avoid retrieving duplicate results and eliminates redundant calls.
-This ensures no two requests can happen in parallel to avoid 429
+Following the next and previous page URLs helps avoid retrieving duplicate results and eliminates redundant calls.
+This ensures no two requests can happen in parallel to avoid 429 rate limiting responses.

 See concurrency below if you are bulk fetching data using parallel requests.